zyf0717/zyf0717.github.io/_posts/2020-05-21-if-when-and-where-to-optimize.markdown

 *Is my script taking forever to run when it should not?
 Is this piece of code meant to be reused, or is this once-off?
 Is the bottleneck something I can optimize, or is this completely beyond my control?*

-To determine if there is a need to optimize, the above are some basic questions come to mind.
+To determine if there is a need to optimize, the above are some preliminary questions come to mind.

-Nobody cares if you are using `string.format()` or [f-strings](https://www.python.org/dev/peps/pep-0498/#raw-f-strings) to print out the final result at the end of your script.
+Nobody is going to care whether `string.format()` or [f-strings](https://www.python.org/dev/peps/pep-0498/#raw-f-strings) was used to format that one final output at the end of a script.

 ## 2. 'When'